nubitech/balena-Home-Assistant/README.md

 # Home Assistant for Balena.io

 This is a docker-compose.yml file that I use in my balena.io cloud instance.
-When using the following containers do not forget to add the environment varaibles required.
+When using the following containers do not forget to add the environment variables required.

 1. MariaDB

-   - MYSQL_USER: Home Assistan (HA) user to connect to MariaDB; will be created at container startup.
+   - MYSQL_USER: Home Assistant (HA) user to connect to MariaDB; will be created at container startup.

    - MYSQL_PASSWORD : HA MariaDB password to connect to MariaDB; will be created at container startup

-   - MYSQL_DATABASE : this is the Home Assistant (HA) DB, HA will generate the tables, for that you need to configure your configure.yaml file accordingly:
+   - MYSQL_DATABASE : HA DB, HA will generate the tables, do not forget to add this to the configure.yaml:

    ```
       recorder:
         purge_keep_days: 10